ALASKA

 (1942 - 1946), Spike Island

-A one-gun 6-inch naval gun battery was located here (mount remains) to protect the nearby Navy Section Base at Cordova.
+A one-gun 6-inch naval gun battery was located here (mount remains) in Orca Inlet to protect the nearby Navy Section Base at Cordova.
 Several machine-gun pillboxes are still located at the airfield.
 Site is now owned by the U.S. Coast Guard.

 (info courtesy of Colt Denfeld of the Coast Defense Study Group)